lesleyjiang/spinnaker_camera_driver/README.md

 ```bash
 roslaunch acquisition.launch
 ```
 An error "No cameras found!" occurred due to the failure of USB recognition.
-To solve this, go to the spinnaker source code directory and run the code:
+To solve this, go to the spinnaker source code directory and run the code in the terminal:
 ```bash
 sudo ./spin-conf
 ```